 APS students, staff members and contracted service providers must self-monitor for signs and symptoms of COVID-19 if they suspect possible exposure.
 Pursuant to CDC guidelines, students, staff members, or contracted service providers who show symptoms of COVID-19 while at school or work will immediately be separated from other individuals (quarantined), and sent home..
-APS has identified locations in each of its buildings/schools where a student and/or staff member can be quarantined temporarily until they are able to leave the campus if they are demonstrating any symptoms of COVID-The District has also identified individuals in each building/school who can care for a COVID-19 symptomatic student or staff member until that individual is able to leave the campus.
+APS has identified locations in each of its buildings/schools where a student and/or staff member can be quarantined temporarily until they are able to leave the campus if they are demonstrating any symptoms of COVID-19 symptomatic student or staff member until that individual is able to leave the campus.